• Home

 (Refer to general rules)

 1. In selecting fruit for exhibition, choose specimens that would bring the highest market price.
 Do not select the largest.
 Select medium size.
-In plate displays, select five specimens as nearly alike as possible.
+In displays, select 5 specimens as nearly alike as possible.

-2. This scoring is to be used as a basis for the judging of all exhibits.
+2. The following score is to be used as a basis for the judging of all exhibits.

 Exterior Quality